Hoobastank (album)

-Hoobastank is the debut studio album by American rock band Hoobastank, released on November 20, 2001, by Island Records.
+Hoobastank is the second studio album, and the major-label debut, by American rock band Hoobastank.
+It was released on November 20, 2001, by Island Records.
 Three singles were released from the album: "Crawling in the Dark", "Running Away", and "Remember Me".
-It has since been certified Platinum in the United States.
+The album went Platinum by the Recording Industry Association of America (RIAA) due to these hit singles and reached No. 25 on the Billboard 200 album charts and No. 1 on the Billboard Heatseeker chart.